EU looking to Asia to spur investment fund

 The plan, expected to win final approval in the European Parliament by July, is already attracting interest from sovereign wealth funds in Asia and in the Gulf, a EU official told Reuters.

-"We feel there are opportunities to invest in Europe," said George Yuen, a director at China's ICBC, the world's biggest bank by market capitalisation.
+"We feel there are opportunities to invest in Europe," said George Yuen, a director at China's ICBC, the world's biggest bank by market capitalization.

 "Of course, one has to deal with issues such as high social costs.
 But we think the advantages outweigh the disadvantages."